Why I Never Contributed To A Roth IRA But Why You Probably Should

 Even though I only made $40,000 my first year, being able to only contribute $2,000 maximum to a Roth IRA felt underwhelming.
 At age 22, I would much rather have $2,000 in cash than lock it up for at least five years.
 The poorer you are, the more valuable each liquid dollar is.

 Check out the historical Roth IRA contribution limits.
-Only in 2019 has the Roth IRA contribution limit grown to a relatively significant amount of $6,000.
-The 401(k) max of $19,500 versus the Roth IRA contribution max of $6,000 ratio is now only 3.25X.
+It wasn't until 2019 that the Roth IRA contribution limit grew to a relatively significant amount of $6,000.
+The 401(k) max of $19,500 in 2019 versus the Roth IRA contribution max of $6,000 ratio was only 3.25X.
 Back in 1999, the ratio was 5.25X ($10,500 / $2,000).
 Therefore, focusing on the 401(k) was a better choice for me.

 Roth IRA 2024 contribution limits

-Roth IRA contribution limits for 2023
+Roth IRA income requirements for 2024

 4) I hated paying taxes.